Five Verses to Pray When You Need to Forgive

 The Bible states over and over the importance of forgiving one another.
 The ultimate act of forgiveness was from Christ, Himself.
 He died in the most excruciating, torturous, unthinkable way possible, for my sins, for our sins.
 I have been forgiven for my sins, so why can’t I forgive this particular person for their actions?

 Is it pride?
 Is it anger?
 Is it because I will look weak?
 Is it because I want retribution for the pain that this person has caused?
 I don’t know.
 What I do know is that we are called to love another, no matter what.
 If we do not love and forgive one another, we are directly disobeying God’s Word and commands.

 I am disobeying the Lord, and this hurts me to my core.

 Here’s the thing: while I am struggling with the actions of what this person has done, the anger inside of me is only affecting one person – me.

 The Good Book is full of verses about forgiveness.
-Here are my top five that I have been praying during my forgiveness struggles.
+Here are my top five that I have been praying for during my forgiveness struggles.
 If you are struggling with forgiveness, I know how you are feeling.
-I pray that these verses bring comfort and wisdom for you.
+I pray that these verses bring comfort and wisdom to you.
 May we have the courage to step up, speak up, and forgive!

 1. Colossians 3:13

 “Bearing with one another and, if one has a complaint against another, forgiving each other; as the Lord has forgiven you.”